junxit/us-congress-bills-112/metadata.md

 - 2012-06-26 — Introduced in Senate
 - 2012-06-26 — Read twice and referred to the Committee on Foreign Relations.
 - 2012-06-26 — Sponsor introductory remarks on measure.
 (CR S4638)
+- 2012-09-19 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2012-09-19 — Committee on Foreign Relations.
+Reported by Senator Kerry without amendment.
+With written report No. 112-220.
+- 2012-09-19 — Committee on Foreign Relations.
+Reported by Senator Kerry without amendment.
+With written report No. 112-220.
+- 2012-09-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 525.